armum/web-armum/README.md

 ![armum](https://armum.net/img/armum-small.png "Armum")
-## Armum
+## Armum DNS
-A public DNS service for privacy.
+A public DNS service for privacy and protection.

-An easy and effective way to protect you from many types of spyware, block most advertising, certain pop-up traps, prevent user tracking and reduce bandwidth usage.
+An easy and effective way to protect you from many types of: spyware advertising fake news pop-ups tracking porn

+It also has a nice side effect of speeding most of your internet browsing, showing cleaner sites and reducing bandwidth usage.
+However, it also breaks some advertising links (Google paid results for example) and I recommend using alternate sites/services, like [DuckDuckGo](https://duckduckgo.com/).

 ## About
+There are several ways to create your local DNS blocker, like PiHole, but it needs time, config, maintenance and local devices are more succeptible to all kinds of service interruptions.
-After using the [hosts file](https://someonewhocares.org/hosts/zero/hosts) for a while, I created a public service so that anyone can easily use it with any device (router/computer/smartphone).
+That's why I created a public service so that anyone can easily use it with any device (router/computer/smartphone) using an unified [hosts list](https://github.com/StevenBlack/hosts).

 ## DNS servers